 Whether or not Local Authorities decide to proceed with the Late Night Levy is still very much open to doubt.
 The vast majority of the money raised has to be paid to the Local Police Authority with that retained being applied by the Local Authority for use in connection with arrangements for the reduction or prevention of crime and disorder, the promotion of public safety, the prevention of public nuisance and the cleaning of highways.

-If you have any further queries about these draft regulations please do not hesitate to contact Andrew Cochrane on 01332 226142.
+If you have any further queries about the Late Night Levy, please contact our Alcohol & Entertainment Licensing team on 01332 340 211.